Powerhouse Hobbs

-William Hobson (born January 23, 1991) is an American professional wrestler.
-He is signed to All Elite Wrestling (AEW), where he performs under the ring name Powerhouse Hobbs and is a member of The Opps.
-He is one-third of the current AEW World Trios Champions alongside stablemates Samoa Joe and Katsuyori Shibata.
-He is also a former AEW TNT Champion.
+William Hobson is an American professional wrestler.
+As of January 2026, he is signed to WWE, where he performs on the Raw brand under the ring name Royce Keys and is the leader of The 946 stable, which also consists of Bronco Nima and Lucien Price.
+He is also known for his 2020 to 2026 tenure with All Elite Wrestling (AEW) under the ring name Powerhouse Hobbs, where he was a one-time AEW TNT Champion and one-time AEW World Trios Champion.

 Early life

-Hobson attended Sequoia High School in Redwood City, California, where he played football and other sports.
+William Hobson was born in East Palo Alto, California.
+He attended Sequoia High School in Redwood City, California, where he played football and other sports.
 As a youth, he attended professional wrestling events, including SuperBrawl VIII in the Cow Palace in San Francisco, California.

 Professional wrestling career

-Independent circuit (2009–2020)
+Early career (2009–2020)

-After graduating from high school, Hobson attended the All Pro Wrestling (APW) professional wrestling school in Hayward, California.
+Hobson attended the All Pro Wrestling (APW) professional wrestling school in Hayward, California.
 He made his professional wrestling debut on July 18, 2009, at APW's "Gym Wars" event under the ring name "Will Rood".
 Hobson wrestled for APW over the following decade, during which time he held the APW Worldwide Internet Championship three times.
 He also held the APW Tag Team Championship thrice, teaming with Marcus Lewis as "Lion Power".
 In 2014 he briefly used the ring name "Will.I.IS"; in 2016 he changed his ring name to "Will Hobbs".

 Between 2011 and 2020 Hobson also appeared with multiple independent promotions, principally in the San Francisco Bay Area.
 These included Championship Wrestling from Hollywood (where he held the UWN Tag Team Championship with Damien Grundy as "Cold Cold War"), Gold Rush Pro Wrestling (where he held the GRPW Dynamite Division Championship), and Pro Championship Wrestling (where he held the PCW Tag Team Championship with Mitch Valentine as the "Dream Team").

-In 2016, Hobson made a one-off appearance for WWE, losing to Baron Corbin in a dark match in the SAP Center in San Jose, California.
+In 2016, Hobson had a try-out with WWE, losing to Baron Corbin in a dark match in the SAP Center in San Jose, California.
+Hobson also attended the WWE Performance Center, where he took part in a promo class.
+Hobson was ultimately not offered a contract with WWE.